 Several biological explanations for gender roles exist, and we discuss two of the most important ones here.
-One explanation is from the related fields of sociobiology (see Chapter 2 "Culture and Society") and evolutionary psychology (Workman & Reader, 2009)Workman, L., & Reader, W. (2009).
+One explanation is from the related fields of sociobiology (see Chapter 2 "Eye on Society: Doing Sociological Research") and evolutionary psychology (Workman & Reader, 2009) Workman, L., & Reader, W. (2009).
 Evolutionary psychology (2nd ed.).
 New York, NY: Cambridge University Press. and argues an evolutionary basis for traditional gender roles.